varnish/Varnish-Book/varnish_book.rst

    First, purges cannot use regular-expressions, and second, purges evict content from cache regardless the availability of the backend.
    That means that if you purge some objects and the backend is down, Varnish will end up having no copy of the content.

-.. training: Correct the flow for purge in the detailed fsm diagram.

 VCL – ``vcl_purge``
 ...................